Apikshya/mynote/README.md

 ---

 # 2. Open in Browser
-Copy the local server URL displayed in the first terminal and open in browser.
+Copy the local server URL displayed in the first terminal and open it in browser.

 ---